canvas-gamification/canvas-gamification-junit-tests/src/oop/object_interactions/medium/q3/QuestionText.md

 ## Question Text

 You work at a printing company and your summer job is to make copies of original works.
-Make a **Newspaper** class with the following description and **TestNewspaper** for testing the **Newspaper** class.
+Create a **Newspaper** class with the following description to model a newspaper you copied.
+You must also write a **TestNewspaper** class to test your **Newspaper** class.

 ## Newspaper Class